Queenslanders can count on our support throughout the COVID-19 pandemic and as our communities recover.

 Information and tools to help you manage your energy use

-All this extra activity and time spent at home is likely to change your energy use.
+All the extra activity and time spent at home is likely to change your energy use.
 To help you manage these changes check out our tips to save money and electricity.

 Keeping you and your family safe

-With more of us now working from home and supervising home schooling, it’s important to be aware of potential electrical hazards around your premises.
+It’s always important to be aware of potential electrical hazards around your home.
 Use our simple tips to keep you and your family safe:

 - Download our electricity safety guide (PDF 2.2 mb) to keep on hand